IndoNLP/nusa-crowd/README.md

 ### Why is this important?

-Textual data of Indonesian languages, especially for local languages, is extremely low-resource and under represented globally.
+Textual data of Indonesian languages, especially for local languages, is extremely low-resource and underrepresented globally.
 Many great initiatives have created different language data sets across a variety of languages.
-A **centralized source that allows users to access relevant information reproducibly** greatly increases accessibility of these datasets, and promotes research.
+A **centralized source that allows users to access relevant information reproducibly** greatly increases the accessibility of these datasets and promotes research.

-Our unified schema allows researchers and practioners to **access the same type of information across a variety of datasets with fixed keys**.
-This can enable researchers to quickly iterate, and write scripts without worrying about pre-processing nuances specific to a dataset.
+Our unified schema allows researchers and practitioners to **access the same type of information across various datasets with fixed keys**.
+This can enable researchers to iterate quickly and write scripts without worrying about pre-processing nuances specific to a dataset.

 ## Contribution Guidelines